-Jonah swallowed (1: 17)

-Jonah prays (2: 1-9)
+Jonah swallowed (1: 17) Jonah prays (2: 1-9)

 Jonah released (2: 10)

 Inclusion-repetition at the beginning and end of the story.
 This would be an example of contrasting symmetry.

+117 Pratt, p.
+200

+118 Adapted from Pratt, p.
+194

-2. Genesis 15: 1-21
+2. Genesis 15: 1-21119

 Theology: The problem is that God had promised Abram the land of Canaan but had given him no male heir with whom to possess it.
 The promise would be empty without a progeny-a people born from Abram's line.
-The slaughtering of animals was part of the ancient suzereignty treaty format in which animals were slain and their carcasses split into two parts and laid opposite one another, forming a path between the halves of the animals.
+The slaughtering of animals was part of the ancient Suzereignty Treaty format in which animals were slain and their carcasses split into two parts and laid opposite one another, forming a path between the halves of the animals.
 The subordinate party to the treaty would walk between the pieces taking upon himself the self-maledictory oath if he failed to keep the terms of the treaty.
 Abram was well-acquainted with this form of treaty; furthermore, since the treaty would be between him and the Lord, he assumed that he would be the one walking between the pieces taking upon his own life the self-maledictory oath in compliance with the treaty's terms or stipulations.
 If Abram failed to keep these terms, his life would be forfeited.

 But this is not what happens.
 The turning point comes in vv.
-12-16 in which Yahweh confirms His promise to Abram of a seed extending to four generations which would inherit the land of Canaan.
+12-16 in which Yahweh confirms His promise to Abram of a seed extending to four generations who would inherit the land of Canaan.
 The promise is then confirmed in the falling action of v.
 17 in which God, not Abram-who is still asleep-walks between the pieces, thus taking the self-maledictory oath upon Himself if He fails to carry out His promise of a land and a seed to Abram.
 Yahweh cannot lie, thus Abram knows for certain that Yahweh's promise to him will be fulfilled.
 Thus, the tension rising at the beginning of the covenant ceremony begins to unwind or fall when God takes Abram's place walking between the pieces of slain animals.
 The full resolution comes in vv.
 18-21 with the full statement of the covenant promise.
-In the Hebrew text, the words, "the Lord made a covenant with Abram" literally reads, "the Lord cut a covenant with Abram" referring to the procedure of cutting the animals in half.
-120 Typology: Yahweh walking between the pieces represented the suffering of Christ on the cross, thus taking upon Himself the curse of a broken covenant.
-God will most certainly fulfill His promise of a covenant seed, not merely the Hebrew nation, but a kingdom of priests and a holy nation of believers including both Jew and Gentile (1 Pet.
+In the Hebrew text, the words, the Lord made a covenant with Abram literally reads, "the Lord cut a covenant with Abram" referring to the procedure of cutting the animals in half.
+120 119 Modified from Pratt, pp. 201 120 cf. Heb.
+9 and O. Palmer Robertson's explanation in The Christ of the Covenants.

+Typology: Yahweh walking between the pieces represented the suffering of Christ on the cross, thus taking upon Himself the curse of a broken covenant.
+God will most certainly fulfill His promise of a covenant seed to Abram, not merely as the Hebrew nation, but as a kingdom of priests and a holy nation of believers including both Jew and Gentile (1 Pet.
 2; 9).
-By keeping the terms of the covenant, Christ purchased for Himself a seed from every tribe, tongue and nation (cf. Rev. 5: 9).
+By keeping the terms of the covenant law-through His perfect, active obedience-and by suffering the curse of a broken covenant-by His passive obedience on the cross-Christ (God incarnate) purchased or ransomed for Himself a seed from every tribe, tongue, and nation (cf. Rev. 5: 9).
+3. 1 Kings 3

-3.1 Kings 3